scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** 10
 - **Duration:** instant
-- **Damage Type:** Force
+- **Damage Type:** force

 Launch a barrage of arcane swords at a creature in range you can see.
-The target makes a Strength save against your spellcasting, taking 3 wounds on fail.
+Make a spellcasting roll against the creatures strength save.
+On success they take 3 wounds in force damage.

 Add a wound die and enhanced die for every level above 3rd.